 John-Paul is a fellow of the International Academy of Family Lawyers, and a member of the ADR Institute of Canada, the Association of Family and Conciliation Courts, the International Society of Family Law and the Canadian Bar Association.
-He presently serves on the CBA’s Children’s Law Committee and the CBA Alberta’s Access to Justice Committee, and is a jury member for the Walter Owen Book Prize awarded by the Canadian Foundation for Legal Research.
+He presently serves on the executive of the CBA’s Child & Youth Law Section and the CBA Alberta’s Access to Justice Committee, and is a jury member for the Walter Owen Book Prize awarded by the Canadian Foundation for Legal Research.

 John-Paul is consulted by courts, provincial governments and the federal government on family law matters and legislative reforms.
-He was a member of the British Columbia Attorney General’s Family Relations Act Review Advisory Committee and Family Law Act Advisory Group, and a member of the Provincial Court of British Columbia’s Family Law Rules Committee.
+He was a member of the British Columbia Attorney General’s Family Relations Act Review Advisory Committee and Family Law Act Advisory Group and the Provincial Court of British Columbia’s Family Law Rules Committee, and currently serves on Justice Canada’s Advisory Group on Public Legal Education and Information for Bill C-78 .
 He has given evidence as an expert on family law issues to the Senate Standing Committee on Legal and Constitutional Affairs.